andreibesleaga/mobile-mesh-ews/README.md

 ## 📚 Core Documentation

-The system is fully specified and architected in the following documents:
+The system is specified and architected in the following documents:

 | Component | Document | Description |
 |-----------|----------|-------------|